10 Science-Backed Benefits of Including Oranges in a Balanced Diet

 Recent research highlights the role of diet in mental health through the gut–brain axis.
 Citrus fruits may support the growth of beneficial gut bacteria, such as Faecalibacterium prausnitzii, which are involved in anti-inflammatory processes and neurotransmitter regulation.

-These gut microbes influence the synthesis of neurotransmitters like serotonin and dopamine, which play a role in mood regulation and emotional balance.
+Emerging research suggests that diet quality and gut microbiome diversity may play a role in overall mental well-being.
+Citrus fruits contain fiber and plant compounds that may support gut health as part of a balanced dietary pattern, which plays a role in mood regulation and emotional balance.
 While oranges are not a treatment for mental health conditions, their regular consumption may contribute to overall psychological well-being.

 2. Strengthens Immune Function